 A cloud infrastructure can span geographies, networks and systems that are both physical and virtual.
 While the exact metrics of a cloud SLA can vary by service provider, the areas covered are uniform:Content Continues Below

 What to look for in a cloud SLA

-The SLA should also define compensation for users if the specifications aren't met.
-A cloud storage service provider usually offers a tiered service credit plan that gives users credits based on the discrepancy between SLA specifications and the actual service levels delivered.
+The cloud SLA should also define compensation for users if the specifications aren't met.
+A cloud service provider usually offers a tiered service credit plan that gives users credits based on the discrepancy between SLA specifications and the actual service levels delivered.

 Finally, the cloud SLA should include an exit strategy that outlines the expectations of the provider to ensure a smooth transition.

 Scaling a cloud SLA

 Most SLAs are negotiated to meet the customer's current needs, but many businesses change dramatically in size over time.
 A solid cloud service-level agreement outlines intervals where the contract is reviewed and potentially adjusted to meet an organization's changing needs.

 Some vendors build in notification workflows that trigger when a cloud service-level agreement is close to being breached, so new negotiations can be initiated based on the changes in scale.
 This can cover uptime availability levels or usage that exceeds criteria and might warrant an upgrade to a new service tier.